Survival Lessons

 SKILLS LEARNED: Breath control, survival float, swim float sequence

-LESSON FORMAT: 200 minutes of consecutive one-on-one lessons across 4-5 weeks
+LESSON FORMAT: 200 minutes of consecutive one-on-one lessons across 4-5 weeks, session duration is typically around 10 minutes.

 Survival around the water is our top priority for children 6 months and older.
 Your child will have our undivided attention for 200 minutes of one-on-one lessons.
 As accidents often happen when children are fully clothed, students will undergo testing in diapers, pull-ups, and clothing from all seasons.
 Parents will receive education and “in water training” so that you can review and reinforce skills with your child after the program concludes.